What rules the public were following when a No 10 aide organised a lockdown party

 On the day of the No 10 gathering, government figures showed that 35,704 people had died after testing positive for Covid in the UK, up by 363 from the day before.

+At the time of that gathering, people were being advised to work from home where possible and separate households were not allowed to mix indoors unless a household was linked to another as part of a “social bubble”.

+London then went into Tier 3 on 16 December and escalated quickly to Tier 4 four days later as the winter wave of infections forced the PM to introduce tough measures just prior to Christmas, a bitter blow for many.

-As for the 16 April 2021, the day on which two more Downing Street bashes reportedly took place, according to The Daily Telegraph, England was then under step 2 coronavirus restrictions, which banned indoor mixing and caused Her Majesty the Queen, 95, to mourn her late husband of 73 years Prince Philip while sat alone.
+Two more Downing Street bashes reportedly took place on 16 April 2021, according to The Daily Telegraph, when England was under Step 2 coronavirus restrictions, which banned indoor mixing and caused Her Majesty the Queen, 95, to mourn her late husband of 73 years Prince Philip while sat alone.

 Only 30 people were allowed to attend the event at all, in accordance with the rules, which also urged people to work from home “if you can” and kept socialising to a minimum.